galasa-dev/galasa.dev/src/markdown-pages/about_Galasa.md

 <p><b>Get valid data</b></p>
 <p>Provision your own test data from scratch or find valid test data within an existing data lake.
 Test data is locked within the Galasa framework whilst in use, so that it cannot be corrupted by other test runs.</p>
 <p><b>Diagnose fast</b></p>
 <p>Run tests locally with breakpoints, so you can step through each line of test code and examine the content of variables to find bugs fast.
-Test artifacts from automated test runs are stored in a shared central respository, making debugging easy. </p>
+Test artefacts from automated test runs are stored in a shared central repository, making debugging easy. </p>
 <p><b>Simplify</b></p>
 <p>Make tests quicker to write and easier to maintain by moving boilerplate code out of test cases and into Managers.
 Simply call the Managers you need within your test code to access the methods and functions that each Manager provides during the test run.</p>
 <p><b>Communicate consistently</b></p>